-Pursuant to our Insider Trading Policy, our directors, executive officers, and other employees and their related parties, which includes spouses, minor children, and other family members who reside in the same household and any other entities in which such persons exercise or share control ("Covered Persons") are prohibited from pledging the Company's securities as collateral for a loan or holding the Company's securities in a margin account.
+Pursuant to our Insider Trading Policy, our directors, executive officers, and other employees and their related parties, which includes spouses, minor children, and other family members who reside in the same household and any other entities in which such persons exercise or share control ("Covered Persons") are prohibited from engaging in short sales of the Company's securities, pledging the Company's securities as collateral for a loan or holding the Company's securities in a margin account.

 Directors and executive officers of the Company are prohibited from engaging in hedging transactions with respect to Company securities such as (but not limited to) zero-cost collars, equity swaps, and forward sale contracts.
-All Covered Persons are prohibited from engaging in any such hedging transactions while in possession of material non-public information regarding the Company.
+Any other Covered Person is prohibited from engaging in any such hedging transactions while in possession of material non-public information regarding the Company.